TheRealKaup/KTech/readme.md

 Table of contents:
 - [Introduction](#introduction) - general explanation of what KTech is.
 - [Capabilities](#capabilities) - key features included in the library.
-- [Intereseting Details](#intereseting-details) - some specifics that could arouse your curiosity.
+- [Interesting Details](#interesting-details) - some specifics that could arouse your curiosity.
 - [Documentation](#documentation) - links to the projects's documentation.
 - [Contact Information](#contact-information) - how to contact me (Kaup).
 - [Interrelated Projects](#interrelated-projects) - other projects interrelated with KTech.